borlnov/open_cine_prod_tools/README.md

 ## Introduction

-This is the HMI part of the "Open Source Cinema Production Tools" application
+This is the HMI part of the "Open Source Cinema Production Tools" application.